open-telemetry/opamp-spec/specification.md

 [Retry-After](https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.3)
 header to indicate when SHOULD the Client attempt to reconnect.
 The Client SHOULD honour the corresponding requirements of HTTP specification.

+Note: this reconnect is separate from [heartbeats](#opampconnectionsettingsheartbeat_interval_seconds).
+A client should still send regular heartbeat messages if it is configured to do so.

 The minimum recommended retry interval is 30 seconds.